 Energy Efficiency

 Metal roofs are energy efficient choices because they allow your home to remain cool throughout the year, especially during the summer months.
-This is because metal reflects the sun, which stops heat from entering your home.
-Metal roofs may allow your electricity bill for air conditioning to be lower.
+This is because metal reflects the sun.
+It also cools down much faster than shingles after the sun sets, easing the burden on your AC.
+Metal roofs may lower your electricity bill.

 Fire, Hail, Wind, and Storm Resistance